 - Over the next 30 years, the human population is set to increase by more than 35%, adding another China, plus two United States-full of people to the global head-count.

 The UN estimates that we will need to double global food production by 2050, partly because of the increasing demand for meat from resource-hungry livestock.
 And we need to do that without taking any more land from nature, on rapidly degrading soils.

 It’s a tall order, and to achieve these goals we need to do everything we can, both as individuals and as a society, to try to optimize our consumption.
-Cutting our embarrassing levels of food waste is an easy win and a huge part of the puzzle, and thanks to the companies above, we now have the tools to do it.
+Cutting our levels of food waste is an easy win and a huge part of the puzzle, and thanks to the companies above, we now have the food waste tech to do it.

 If you are in any way involved with food, reach out to the companies in this list that excite you.
 In all cases, you’ll be saving money and doing good.